Magento 1 vs Magento 2: Is the Upgrade Worth the Effort to Replatform?

 The best time to migrate from Magento 1?
 Several months ago.
 The second best time to migrate from Magento 1?
 As soon as possible.

-Your time is running out as June quickly approaches.
 You’re doing due diligence by starting to compare Magento 2, but in reality, there are a number of other options you should vet that may better serve you in the long run.

 After you make your final decision, you will still have a full replatform ahead of you.
 As mentioned above, even if you move to Magento 2, it will not be a simple data migration, but closer to a full replatform.
 You will need to not only move all your data, but also set up necessary integrations and develop your site’s UI and UX.
 And of course, you will want to make sure to leave time to test everything before going live.